RandyGaul/cute_framework/docs/draw/cf_draw_canvas.md

 ## Remarks

 This function creates an entire dedicated draw call internally.
 This means it's a fairly expensive function, so be sure to use it sparingly.
+If you apply a custom shader you may read pixels from the canvas as it's draw by `texture(u_image, v_uv)`.
+Feel free to copy `v_uv` into your own `vec2 uv = v_uv;` and sample from the canvas as-needed.

 ## Related Pages